This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 If you don’t know what kind of insurance you have and what it covers (or if you have it at all), ask your parents, or call the member services number on your insurance card to get information.
 Your insurer should provide you with a brief description of benefits that quickly reviews what is covered and the amount of your copay.
 You are also entitled to view your actual health insurance contract, which includes a detailed summary of benefits.
 If you have a specific question (“Which doctor can I use?”
 “What is my copay for non-specialist doctor’s visits?”) you can ask.
 Your insurer is currently required to cover a minimum of one preventative care visit a year, and at least one sample of every major birth control method (pills, implants, IUDs, etc.) must be available for free.

-If at any point you lose health coverage or your plan is drastically modified: Community clinics — including free and low-cost clinics for the public at colleges, teaching hospitals and nursing schools — can be an excellent resource for basic health care needs.
+If at any point you lose health coverage or your plan is drastically modified: Community clinics — including free and low-cost clinics for the public at colleges, teaching hospitals and nursing schools — can be excellent resources for basic healthcare needs.
 Some public health departments also operate clinics that may offer services you can use.
-If you are LGBQT, check up on clinics before going.
-Those affiliated with the Catholic Church may be hostile and unwilling to meet your health care needs, and other organizations may also have a history of LGBQT discrimination.
-(Try Googling for the name of the clinic and “controversy” or “LGBQT” to see what comes up.)
+If you are LGBTQ, check clinics before going.
+Those affiliated with the Catholic Church or other religious groups may be hostile and unwilling to meet your healthcare needs, and other organizations may also have a history of LGBTQ discrimination.
+(Try Googling for the name of the clinic and “controversy” or “LGBTQ” to see what comes up.)
 You may also be able to obtain low-cost catastrophic insurance that will cover major accidents, though not preventative care and day-to-day health issues, and it will include a high deductible.

 Talk to your doctor’s office now about what will happen if you lose your insurance or your insurer refuses to cover some services.
 Paying cash can be expensive, but some doctors’ offices offer discounts to cash patients or are willing to help with payment plans.